 Business not included in the full cash flow projections on materiality grounds is explicitly allowed for in the BEL through manual adjustments.
-The most material un-modelled business reflects non-participating conventional pensions business within the with-profits BEL.
 Modelling simplifications have been used in the calculation of the BEL, such as the allowance for catastrophe risk (e.g. epidemic and event risks) and mass lapse risk is not allowed for in the BEL, as data is limited.
 For these risks there is some offsetting movement in the Company's SCR.

-The RM is the cost that would be incurred in holding Eligible Own Funds (as defined in the PRA Rulebook for Solvency II firms) to cover the SCR necessary to support the insurance and reinsurance obligations over their lifetime, determined using a cost of capital rate.
-The RM is calculated separately from the BEL.
-The RM is the present value of the cost of capital required, to cover the SCR for certain defined risks (referred to here as the RM capital requirement), to meet adverse deviations on the underlying best estimate cash flows over the full run-off of the business.
+The Risk Margin (RM) represents the amount that a market participant would expect to pay as compensation for risk in excess of the Best Estimate Liability (as defined in the PRA Rulebook for Solvency II firms) is calculated separately from the BEL.
+In practice, it is calculated as the present value of the cost of capital, to the firm of holding the SCR for certain defined risks (referred to here as the RM capital requirement), to meet adverse deviations on the underlying best estimate cash flows over the full run-off of the business.
 The RM capital requirement covers underwriting risk, credit risk associated with reinsurance contracts and operational risk.
 Future new business is not allowed for in the RM capital requirement.
 No allowance is made for the loss-absorbing capacity of deferred taxes as referred to in Article 108 of Directive 2009/138/EC.

 The RM is calculated for the Company as a whole, allowing for diversification between the risks within the entity.
 The discount rate used in the cost of capital calculation is the relevant basic risk-free rate (excluding Matching Adjustment).
 The cost of capital rate is set to 6% as prescribed in Article 39 of the Delegated Regulation.

-Where investment management agreements are in place with Legal and General Investment Management Limited, the TPs are calculated using investment expenses on a fees (rather than costs) basis.

-The calculation of the TPs is dependent on the quality of the data underlying the calculations.
+Where investment management agreements are in place with Legal and General Investment Management Limited, the TP are calculated using investment expenses on a fees (rather than costs) basis.
+The calculation of the TP is dependent on the quality of the data underlying the calculations.
 The data has been assessed in line with Article 48 of Directive 2009/138/EC.
-This assessment has concluded that the quality and sufficiency of data used in the preparation of the above TPs is such as to enable a reliable and adequate calculation of the technical provisions.
+This assessment has concluded that the quality and sufficiency of data used in the preparation of the above TP is such as to enable a reliable and adequate calculation of the technical provisions.

-Further information on material elements of the technical provisions by division is set out below:
+Further information on material elements of the technical provisions by division is set out below.